wp-plugins/catwalker/readme.txt

 == Changelog ==

 = 0.7 =
-List on a page or post all the pages or posts belonging to a particular category (or other taxonomy term).
+1. List on a page or post all the pages or posts belonging to a particular category (or other taxonomy term).
+1. Set a default taxonomy preference for CatWalker shortcodes and widgets on the "Settings > Writing" page.

 = 0.6 =
 Use of the custom "Attributes" taxonomy is now optional.
 Change the setting on the Writing Settings page.